Hi, I’m Ximena, a communication specialist and writer based in Chicago.

 Prior to starting C1, I worked on comms teams for Walgreens, DePaul University, MLB's Chicago White Sox and iHeart Media.

 Being curious about the industry and how people successfully navigate the digital revolution led me to create #theRevolutionaries, an interview series tackling the topic, distributed by Entrepreneur.

 And last, if you haven't guessed, I love coming up with wild ideas and bringing them to life.
 Here's two projects I'm particularly proud of: Harry Potter Yoga and #BarackingAround (they went viral within three months of each other).

-In the last year I've published articles in munchies, Atlas Obscura, food52, Bitch and more.
+In the last year I've published articles in Food & Wine, munchies, Atlas Obscura, New York Magazine, Bitch, Tasting Table and more.
 This has led people to ask if I've made a career switch from PR.

 It's actually the other way around.
 I went into PR because I couldn't find a job as a writer when I graduated from DePaul with a Master's in Journalism (my undergrad degree is in communication).
 I tried writing back then and landed bylines with Refinery29, Chicago Sun-Times and Forbes.
 However, I wasn't ready to hustle the way I am today.

 As a result, I'm better equipped to help clients.
-Being on the other side of pitches makes understand how sharp my work needs to be in order to break through the noise.
+Being on the other side of pitches helps me understand how sharp my work needs to be in order to break through the noise.